 Bay View is located on the South Side’s eastern edge, along the shores of Lake Michigan and south of the Hoan Bridge.
 Started as a company town in 1868, it remained an independent suburb for several decades before it was swept up by Milwaukee’s march southward.
 To this day, it remains a staunchly independent community.
 It also is one of the most desirable places to live with its mix of bungalows and expansive lakefront homes.
 South Kinnickinnic Avenue is Bay View’s primary commercial street but there are many businesses and specialty shops tucked along the community’s side streets.
 In recent years, young professionals have flocked to Bay View, attracted by its community atmosphere and proximity to Lake Michigan.

-The average home price in these communities ranges from $200,000 to more than $2 million for lakefront property.
+The average home prices in these communities range from $150,000 to $865,000, with lakefront property values in the millions.
 All six villages feature a mixture of homes - from elegant, turn-of-the-century mansions to modest, newer homes owned by young families.
 Residents can stroll through the quaint shops and restaurants located in the downtown areas of Shorewood and Whitefish Bay or relax in the peaceful solitude of Fox Point, Bayside and River Hills, which have large secluded lots.

 Whitefish Bay is a former resort town and retains much of that charm.
 The East Silver Spring Drive shopping district is filled with a delightful array of specialty shops and boutiques.
 Here you'll find spacious lots, stately shade trees and beautiful examples of Colonial and Early American architecture.
 Shorewood is the most urban of the North Shore suburbs.
 Located just north of the city of Milwaukee, it blends in with the city’s Upper East Side neighborhoods and the bustling campus of the University of Wisconsin-Milwaukee.
 A popular community for young professionals, its residents have a median age of 36.5 years, the lowest of the North Shore suburbs.